BeifeiZhou/20newsgroups/README.md

 ### How to run
 Scala-2.10 is required.
 There are three versions for this searching engine:

-###### 1. query.scala  (require external package: commons-io-2.4.jar).
+###### 1. queryScala.scala (require external package: commons-io-2.4.jar).
 This code is for a single node task query.
+It does not need to be compiled, can be executed from a console like this:

+    scala -classpath commons-io-2.4.jar queryScala.scala

+###### 2. query.scala  (require external package: commons-io-2.4.jar).

+This code is for a single node task query.
 If you want to run the code with Eclipse, make sure you also build path by adding external archives which are also listed here.

-###### 2. queryScala.scala (require external package: commons-io-2.4.jar).
-This code does not need to be compiled, can be executed from a console like this:

-    scala -classpath commons-io-2.4.jar queryScala.scala

 ###### 3. querySpark.scala (require spark-assembly-1.3.0-hadoop1.0.4.jar).